PlayFab/gsdk/UnrealPlugin/README.md

 DisablePlugins.Add("WindowsMoviePlayer");
 DisablePlugins.Add("MediaFoundationMediaPlayer");
 ```
-However, these configurations are invalid for a Linux server build.
+NOTE: These configurations are invalid for a Linux server build.

 ## Example C++ integration